 From dishes placed on giant banana leaves, I choose tasty catfish steamed in garlic with red peppers, wild boar, boiled egg, banana and rice cooked in vine leaves.
 Other dishes are mashed plantain, chicken, a powder called farina and a spicy salsa.
 I’m offered sugary lemongrass tea or a warm banana and water-based liquid to drink.
 By way of thanks to our hosts, we are encouraged to buy handicrafts from the villagers.
 As more rain disrupts the morning, there’s a muddy scramble to a line of women and girls offering carvings, purses, wall hangings and more.

 At Puerto Prado, near Nauta in the Loreto region, there’s a chance to see the world’s biggest water lilies.
 This comes as no surprise as nothing about this river is small.

-One of the most extraordinary onboard experiences is our session with Carola, a shaman.
+One of the most extraordinary onboard experiences during our Amazon river cruise is our session with Carola, a shaman.